hark130/Elven_Chain/README.md

-        [ ] ELF Header actually adds up to ELF Header Size [ ] Index to Section Header Table with Section Names <= Section Header Table Number of Entries [ ] Section Header type SHT_GROUP should only appear in relocatable objects (e_type == ET_REL) [ ] Test sectionsToPrint
+        [ ] ELF Header actually adds up to ELF Header Size [ ] Index to Section Header Table with Section Names <= Section Header Table Number of Entries [ ] Section Header type SHT_GROUP should only appear in relocatable objects (e_type == ET_REL) [ ] Alignment should be 0, 1, or a positive integral power of 2, with p_vaddr equating p_offset modulus p_align
+    [ ] Test sectionsToPrint
     [ ] If a previous function discovers an "ORC_FILE", ensure print_program_header() isn't called
     [ ] Better way to convert a char value to int?